eclab/grains/cascade/README.md

 or you can feed it into the IMDI HEART and break the MIDI into multiple channels for multiple downstream devices.

+#### Bug in IMDI HEART

+Cascade is particularly useful in combination with IMDI HEART: you feed Cascade's Modular MIDI into IMDI HEART's "IMDI" input.
+To do this, you must change ICN, IRT, and ISY so that IMDI HEART receives its MIDI from its IMDI input.
+However the menu options for these three settings is mixed up.
+To set these to IMDI, you must instead set them to **NONE**.
+(NONE and IMDI are mixed up in the menu).

 ## The song.h File